-Neem oil is known for it’s ability to treat and soothe troubled skin, such as acne, eczema and other skin irritations.
-I’ve had a complicated relationship with Neem oil in soap making, because it somehow always seems to go wrong when I use it in over 10% of my total oils.
-Originally I wanted to use Neem oil in higher quantities because it makes a super hard bar, and is a relatively cheap oil.
-That, besides it’s amazing properties.
+Neem oil is known for it’s the ability to treat and soothe troubled skin, such as acne, eczema and other skin irritations.
+I’ve had a complicated relationship with Neem oil in soap making because it somehow always seems to go wrong when I use it in over 10% of my total oils.
+Originally I wanted to use Neem oil in higher quantities because it makes a super hard bar, and is relatively cheap oil.
+That, besides its amazing properties.
 I was re-inspired to give it another try, after reading another soaper that used it over 20%.
-So I gave it a try with hot process – and voila, it worked.
-Therefore I conclude Neem soap should be made by hot process, since it’s more unlikely it will go wrong.
-The soap batter did actually separate (water and oil seemed to separate, which has often happened to me in the mould when making it by cold process), but after cooking it for half an hour it became the right consistency.
+So I gave it a try with Hot process – and voila, it worked.
+Therefore I conclude Neem soap should be made by Hot process since it’s more unlikely it will go wrong.
+The soap batter did actually separate (water and oil seemed to separate, which has often happened to me in the mold when making it by Cold Process), but after cooking it for half an hour it became the right consistency.
 Now, Neem does smell quite strong, so I didn’t even gonna try to make it smell great.
 I just want to make a soap bar for my troubled skin, for which I added Tea Tree oil – one of the most commonly used essential oils, to help treat acne.
 The recipe was the following:

 - 27% Coconut oil

 - 27% Olive oil (I had some organic olive from Denmark)

 - 9% Sesame oil

 Alternatively: Exchange sesame and mango butter for olive oil –